 This might happen if the FILEman installer is unable to move the current user folders/files to their new location.
 To solve this you just need to manually move your user folders from its current location as dictated by the FILEman menu item under joomlatools-files/fileman-files to their new location: joomlatools-files/fileman-user-files.

-Also install the latest DOCman 3.1 & LOGman 3.1 packages if you use them on your site.
+Also install the latest packages for our FILEman, LOGman, TEXTman and LEADman extensions if you use them on your site.

 Since all our extensions share a common base framework your site might stop functioning if you don’t upgrade all extensions together.